MjukBiltvatt/nfson/README.md

 ## BaseTags

-`baseTags` is mainly used for recursively mapping nested structs, but can also be used for more manually mapping just part of a JSON.
+`baseTags` is mainly used internally in the `Map()`-function for recursively mapping nested structs, but can also be used for more manually mapping just part of a JSON.

 Example:
 ```json